-The 16 to 19 tuition fund was provided by the Government initially in 2020 and was carried forward to the 2021 to 2022 academic year.
+The 16 to 19 tuition fund was provided by the Government initially in 2020 and was carried forward to the 2022 to 2023 academic year.
 The fund provides additional funding for schools, colleges and other 16 to 19 providers to help with the disruption to learning caused by coronavirus (COVID-19).
 It's for small group tuition in English, math's and other subjects that have been disrupted, including vocational and/or academic learning.
 The 16 to 19 tuition fund is ring-fenced funding for schools, colleges and all other 16 to 19 institutions who receive annual funding allocations from ESFA for the provision of 16 to 19 education.
-The College was granted £296k for 2021-22 and has delivered £74k of the funding.
+The College was granted £263k for 2022-23 and has delivered £51k of the funding.

-The College was awarded $\pounds 679,872$ by the ESFA to deliver the Skills Accelerator Fund.
-The fund related to the financial year 2021-22.
-The funding was used to deliver within the land-based low carbon sector to encourage farmers to take up low carbon farming practices.
+The College was awarded £232,639 by the DfE to deliver the Skills Accelerator Fund for the period Apr 22 - Dec 22.
+The funding was used to deliver within the land-based low carbon sector to encourage farmers to take up low carbon farming practices along with project co-ordination costs for Lancashire Colleges, actual expenditure was £225,878, £92,053 is recognised within this financial year.